jbo5/analytics_engineer_assessment/README.md

 ## Environment Setup

 ### Prerequisites
-- Docker installed on your local machine
+- Docker installed on your local machine (https://docker.com/)
 - SQL IDE (recommended: [DBeaver](https://dbeaver.io/))

 ### Installation Steps
-1. Fork this Github repo or download the repo zip file to your local machine
+1. Fork this Github repo (and clone your forked copy) or download the repo zip file to your local machine
+2. Make sure Docker Desktop is running (if you have Win or Mac)
-2. Open the project directory in your preferred text editor
+3. Open the project directory in your preferred text editor
-3. From terminal, navigate to the project's root directory
+4. From terminal, navigate to the project's root directory (should be able to see all the project files)
-4. Execute the following commands:
+5. Execute the following commands:
 ```bash
 docker compose up -d --build
 docker exec -it analytics_engineer_assessment-dbt-1 /bin/bash
 ```

+**NOTE:** The docker exec may fail if your docker container has a different name.
+You may have to look at you docker desktop to find the container name or run `docker ps` in terminal to get the name of the dbt container.

 5. Verify setup with `dbt debug`
 6. Load seed data with `dbt seed`